openshift/training/beta-3-setup.md

     osc new-app -o json https://github.com/openshift/simple-openshift-sinatra-sti.git

 Take a look at the JSON that was generated.
-You will see some familiar items at this point, and some new ones, like `BuildConfig`, `ImageRepository` and others.
+You will see some familiar items at this point, and some new ones, like `BuildConfig`, `ImageStream` and others.

 Essentially, the STI process is as follows: